-Intestinal Resection in Children: Our Experience in Enugu, Nigeria
+Intestinal Resection in Children: An Experience in Enugu, Nigeria

 Abstract

 Background: Intestinal resection in children is an important surgical procedure because of the possible complications that may arise from it.
 Late presentation and ignorance in developing countries have made intestinal resection a frequent surgical procedure.
-Methods: This was a retrospective study of children that had intestinal resection in the pediatric surgery unit of Enugu State University Hospital, Enugu, Nigeria.
-Medical records of pediatric patients that had intestinal resection over a 10-year period were evaluated for the indications.
-Other parameters assessed included patients’ demography, duration of symptoms before presentation, time interval between presentation and intervention, complications arising from the intestinal resection, and outcome.
-Results: There were 52 cases of intestinal resections with an age range of 1-168 months (median 10 months) and male to female ratio of 2.25:1.
-There were 9 neonates, 29 infants and 14 children (older than 1 year).
-The indications for intestinal resection were gangrenous/irreducible intussusception 28 (53.8%), strangulated external hernia 7 (13.5%), typhoid intestinal perforation 6 (11.5%), intestinal atresia 3 (5.8%), gastroschisis 3 (5.8%), abdominal trauma 2 (3.8%), and midgut volvulus 3 (5.8%).
-The following definitive surgical procedures were done: Right hemicolectomies with ileotransverse anastomosis 28 (53.8%), segmental resection with end to end anastomosis 20 (38.5%), and massive intestinal resection with end to end anastomosis 4 (7.7%).
-The median duration of symptoms prior to presentation and median duration from presentation to surgery were 3 days and 2 days respectively.
+Methods: This was a retrospective study of children that had intestinal resection in the pediatric surgery unit of Enugu State University Teaching Hospital, Enugu, Nigeria.
+The medical records of the pediatric patients that underwent intestinal resection over a 10-year period were evaluated for the indications that prompted the surgery.
+The other parameters that were assessed included the patients’ demographics, the duration of symptoms before presentation, the time interval between presentation and intervention, the complications arising from the intestinal resection, and the outcome.
+Results: There were 52 cases of intestinal resection with an age range of 1–168 months (median 10 months) and a male to female ratio of 2.25:1.
+There were 9 neonates, 29 infants, and 14 children (older than 1 year).
+The following were the indications for intestinal resection: gangrenous/irreducible intussusception (28 or 53.8%), strangulated external hernia (7 or 13.5%), typhoid intestinal perforation (6 or 11.5%), intestinal atresia (3 or 5.8%), gastroschisis (3 or 5.8%), midgut volvulus (3 or 5.8%), and abdominal trauma (2 or 3.8%).
+The following definitive surgical procedures were performed: right hemicolectomy with ileotransverse anastomosis (28 or 53.8%), segmental resection with end-to-end anastomosis (20 or 38.5%), and massive intestinal resection with end-to-end anastomosis (4 or 7.7%).
+The median duration of symptoms prior to presentation and the median duration from presentation to surgery were 3 days and 2 days, respectively.
 The mean duration of hospital stay was 15 days.
-Twenty patients (38.4%) developed complications which included surgical site infection 8 (15.4%), enterocutanous fistula 6 (11.5%), intra-peritoneal abscess 4 (7.7%) and adhesive intestinal obstruction 2 (3.8%).
-There were eight deaths accounting for 15.4% of the patients.
-Conclusion: Intestinal resection was mostly done for intussusception in the present study.
-Late presentation and ignorance contributed significantly to the number of intestinal resection done.
+Twenty patients (38.4%) developed complications, which included surgical site infection (8 or 15.4%), enterocutanous fistula (6 or 11.5%), intra-peritoneal abscess (4 or 7.7%), and adhesive intestinal obstruction (2 or 3.8%).
+There were 8 deaths, which accounted for 15.4% of the patients.
+Conclusion: Intestinal resection was performed most often for intussusception.
+Late presentation and ignorance contributed significantly to the number of intestinal resections required.

-Keywords: Children, intestinal resection, experience, intussusception, Hernia.
+Keywords: Children, intestinal resection, experience, intussusception, hernia.

 1. Introduction

-The pediatric surgeon in carrying out his duties undertakes intestinal resection in children as part of the treatment of his patients.
-There are wide range of indications for intestinal resection and these indications range from congenital to acquired anomalies.
-In a resource poor setting like ours, the indications for intestinal resection are mostly for acquired and preventable disease conditions.
-However, publications from high income countries reported that surgeries for congenital anomalies were the most common indications for intestinal resection [1, 2, 3].
-There has not been any published report of intestinal resection in children from our centre.
+In carrying out their duties, pediatric surgeons often undertake intestinal resections in children as part of the treatment of their patients.
+There is a wide range of indications for intestinal resection, and these indications range from congenital to acquired anomalies.
+In a resource-poor setting like ours, the indications for intestinal resection are mostly for acquired and preventable diseases.
+However, publications from high-income countries have reported that congenital anomalies were the most common indication for intestinal resection [1, 2, 3].
+There has not been any published report of intestinal resection in children from our center.
 In this study, we reviewed our experience with intestinal resection in children over a 10-year period at Enugu State University Teaching Hospital (ESUTH), Enugu, Nigeria.
-We evaluated the indications, complications and outcomes of pediatric intestinal resection.
-This study will help to identify the challenges encountered in the management of these patients and proffer possible solutions.
+We evaluated the indications, complications, and outcomes of pediatric intestinal resection.
+This study will help identify the challenges encountered in the management of these patients and proffer possible solutions.

 2. Methodology